mjmccans/docker-socket-proxy/README.md

         $ docker -H localhost:2375 image ls
         Error response from daemon: 403 Forbidden: docker-socket-proxy is configured to not allow access to this function.
 To enable this function turn on the IMAGES option.

-See here for some docker compose examples.
+See the [examples](./examples) folder for some docker compose examples.

 ## Log Files / Return Messages